Pruning Shrub Roses in Spring

 Before doing any rose pruning you’ll need sharp pruning shears or loppers and a pair of thick rose gloves with gauntlet cuffs that resist thorns.
 I also think it is a good idea to wear safety glasses.
 The months of February or March are ideal for pruning shrub roses.
 It is easier to make cuts when the foliage is absent and pests and diseases are yet to be a problem.

-When pruning shrub roses, I go back to the Royal Horticulture Society and their web article about shrub rose pruning where they suggest “little formal pruning.”
+When pruning shrub roses, I go back to the Royal Horticulture Society and their web article about shrub-rose pruning where they suggest “little formal pruning.”
 This is largely because older shrub rose varieties bloom on old wood, but newer shrub roses bloom on new wood, and seasonal pruning can keep their height in check while helping them look tidier.

 When you think of pruning Knock Outs®, these are the freeway roses that maintenance crews prune with power hedge shears!
 While I would not suggest that sort of extreme pruning for a homeowner, this does give an indication of how receptive they are to rough pruning.
-Home gardeners will see desire results if they cut shrub roses back just below the final desired height and width; well-established roses will branch out far beyond the cuts you make.
+Home gardeners will see desired results if they cut shrub roses back just below the final desired height and width; well-established roses will branch out far beyond the cuts you make.
 Then prune out any dead, diseased, or broken branches, and thin out smaller branches to open up the bush to more light and air circulation. large, old shrubs can be renewal pruned back to 18 inches if they grow far beyond their boundaries.

 My Favorite Shrub Rose

 One larger shrub rose that I particularly like, is a species rose called Rosa glauca.
 This tall-growing shrub reaches 7-8 feet tall in my garden.
 It is a once-blooming rose with single pink flowers followed by red hips, however, another feature of this rose is the bluish color of the leaves.
-This is a beautiful background plant; even without flowers the foliage looks good all summer.
+This is a beautiful background plant; even without flowers, the foliage looks good all summer.
 Each year I prune my plant to about half its height in March.

 Do not be bashful about pruning your shrub roses.
 They are quite resilient and any cutting mistakes you make in March will probably not be evident by June.